ramaj93/themey-gen/README.md

 -----
 The tool is accessible through terminal, to access it globally you can add `/bin` into your $PATH You can then run it in command line using `themey`
+To generate Yii application structure you can run `themey generate:app` To generate a theme template run `themey:generate:theme -t theme-name -p path-to-the-theme` To generate a layout run `themey:generate:layout -t theme-name -l layout-name` For more commands and help run `themey --help`

 Before running the command the current directory should be that of the required application either `frontend` or `backend` for the advanced Yii2 template or root directory of the basic template.